gaphor/gaphor/docs/so.rst

 Typically a service and UI component would like to present some actions to the user, by means of menu entries.
-Every service and UI component can advertise actions by implementing the ``gaphor.interfaces.IActionProvider`` interface:
+Every service and UI component can advertise actions by implementing the ``gaphor.abc.ActionProvider`` interface:

-.. autoclass:: gaphor.interfaces.IActionProvider
+.. autoclass:: gaphor.abc.ActionProvider
    :members: